Giovanni Battista Sidotti: Life

 Hakuseki's recommendation of deportation was completely unprecedented.
 In the end, the government decided to jail Sidotti, sending him to the Kirishitan Yashiki (キリシタン屋敷, Christian Mansion) in Myōgadani (Present-day Kohinata, Bunkyō-ku, Tōkyō).
 The mansion was built in 1646 to house arrested missionaries, but due both to sakoku and a ban on religious indoctrination, between the time the mansion was built and Sidotti's arrest, it had never been used for this purpose.

 Because he was unable to teach religion at Kirishitan Yashiki, Sidotti was, as a matter of course, exempt from torture.
 Furthermore, he would not be treated like a prisoner, but would be given special treatment, held under what was known as a go-nin fuchi (五人扶持, "5-man food ration") house arrest.
 His guardians at the mansion were an old couple named Chōsuke and Haru, two former Christians who had renounced their faith.
 When Sidotti tried to persuade the couple to return to Christianity, he was moved to an underground cell in the mansion, and it was there that he died in 1714.
 He was 46 years old.

 Arai Hakuseki used the knowledge gained from his conversations with Sidotti to publish the Seiyō Kibun and the Sairan Igen.
 An image taken from his belongings, called oyayubi no seibozō (親指の聖母像, "Thumb-sized Image of Virgin Mary") was designated an Important Cultural Property by the MEXT and is now housed in the Tokyo National Museum.

-In 2014, the remains of Sidotti was discovered during the excavations of the former Kirishitan Yashiki.
+In 2014, the remains of Sidotti were discovered during the excavations of the former Kirishitan Yashiki.
 With a 2 million yen grant, Tokyo's National Museum of Nature and Science reconstructed his face through the reassembled fragments of his skull.